MPD13/project_1/README.md

 # How does Emotion Detector work?

-Emotion Dector works by using a dataset recieved from Kaggle that contains emotions and corrsponding images of people with emotions.
-This exstensive dataset is used to train our AI to be able to detect what face expression made by a human corsponds to what emotion.
-The mode.py file was created to run the model and train it and the testcam.py file to use your webcam to do the project.
+Emotion Dector works by using an extensive dataset recieved from Kaggle that contains emotions and corrsponding images of people with those emotions.
+The model.py file was created to train the model and the testcam.py file is made to use your webcam to live record your video and give you live results .

 # Why Emotion Detector?

 Emotion Dector AI is a dedicated AI specifically made to improve your business, game, services, etc and do so in an innovative way.
+Emotion Detector uses a non
+-tradisional better way to save our environment.